The Nursing in Practice January/February issue is now available in print, online and as an app.

 The National Institute for Health and Care Excellence’s (NICE) new guidance is also outlined in this issue, which includes: managing and diagnosing menopause; older people with long-term conditions; managing type 2 diabetes in adults; and reducing the number of premature and preterm births.

-Prescription being overprescribed is the topic up for discussion in this issue’s feature.
+Prescription being over prescribed is the topic up for discussion in this issue’s feature.
 It comes after The Health and Social Care Information Centre released statistics in July 2014 highlighting a staggering increase in prescribing over a 10-year period, stating: “The number of prescription items dispensed in the community has increased by 58.5% since 2003.”
-Professor Mark Baker, director of the Centre for Clinical Practice at NICE; Dr Nick Francis, a GP practicing in South Wales; Dr Tim Ballard, chair of the Royal College of GPs; Niall Dickson, chief executive of the General Medical Council all comment on the increase of prescriptions.
+Professor Mark Baker, director of the Centre for Clinical Practice at NICE; Dr Nick Francis, a GP practising in South Wales; Dr Tim Ballard, chair of the Royal College of GPs; Niall Dickson, chief executive of the General Medical Council all comment on the increase of prescriptions.

 Donna Davenport, senior lecturer at Manchester Metropolitan University, explains her experience of moving from nursing into academia, and gives advice on how and why nurses can make a difference to practice by becoming an academic in the field.
 “As a nurse working in higher education I continue to make a valuable contribution to the future healthcare workforce in supporting their continuing professional development.
 I wouldn’t hesitate to encourage anyone considering a career in teaching to go for it.”